-Allens Lane Art Center's Summer Art Camp welcomes campers from all over the area, ages5 - 12 to come and join in the fun.
+Allens Lane Art Center's Summer Art Camp welcomes campers from all over the area, ages 5 - 12 to come and join in the fun.
 Our Summer Art Camp offers a unique blend of arts and athletic activities that gives each child a fun and memorable summer experience.
-The camp employs sports specialists as well as professional artists and art teachers to help our campers in the numerous activities we offer.We believe that it is just as important to exercise the mind as it is the body (especially during the summer) so we make sure to take advantage of our unique campus in the middle of Fairmount Park.
+The camp employs sports specialists as well as professional artists and art teachers to help our campers in the numerous activities we offer.We believe that it is just as important to exercise the mind as it is the body (especially during the summer) so we make sure to take advantage of our unique campus in the middle of our seven acre Fairmount Park campus.

 Dates & Hours

 Camp Open House:

 Sunday, April 23, 2017

 11:00am - 2:00pm

 11:00am - 12:00pm

 June 26 - August 18, 2017

 We also offer additional AM and PM hours (for an extra charge) to accommodate you.

 7:30am – 8:30am